wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-calculation-groups/includes/calculation-groups.md

 Also hide the **Total Product Cost** field.

-Now, the **Sales** table is listed first in the **Fields** pane, and it’s decorated with a multi-calculator icon.
+Now, the **Sales** table is listed first in the **Fields** pane, and it's decorated with a multi-calculator icon.

 > [!div class="mx-imgBorder"]
 > [![Screenshot highlighitng Sales table is listed in the fields pane along with a multi-calculator icon.](../media/sales-table.png)](../media/sales-table.png#lightbox)

-When a table comprises only visible measures, it’s presented at the top of the pane.
+When a table comprises only visible measures, it's presented at the top of the pane.
 This way, it behaves like a measure group (an object of a multidimensional model).
-Don’t confuse this cosmetic representation of a tabular model with DAX calculation groups.
+Don't confuse this cosmetic representation of a tabular model with DAX calculation groups.

 ## Task 3: Create a time intelligence calculation group

-Now, you’ll use Tabular Editor to create a calculation group.
+Now, you'll use Tabular Editor to create a calculation group.
 It will simplify the creation of many time-related calculations, including PY (prior year), YoY (year-over-year), and YoY % (year-over-year percentage).
 The calculation group will allow you to analyze any measure by using different time intelligence calculations.

 On the **External Tools** ribbon, select **Tabular Editor**.